- Request an advising appointment by email. Be sure to include the days/times you are available to meet

 - Ask to be connected with a peer advisor who has studied abroad themselves

 - Have a quick question?
-Drop-in advising hours are Monday through Friday, Noon to 1:30 on a first-come, first-served basis
+Walk-in advising hours are Monday through Friday, Noon to 1:30 in LARTS 016.
+Students are seen on a first-come, first-served basis

-- Minimum GPA of 2.5 (for semester or academic year) or 2.0 (for summer) at time of application
+- Minimum GPA of 2.5 (for semester or academic year) or 2.0 (for summer or winter) at time of application

 - Student account paid in full